xuchen66/sphinx-emdocs/source/cryo-em_faq.rst

 ..
 Note::

-   Since September 2017, most of screening images are also saved into JPG format at the same time when MRC files is saved.
+   Since September 2017, most of screening images are also saved into JPG format at the same time when MRC files are saved.
 This gives you a quick feedback for your sample conditions.
 The small file size makes it easy for up to upload to DropBox to share with users.